RANKED: The Best Smartphones In The World Right Now

 Unfortunately, LG had to make a few compromises to get that curved screen on the device.
-The resolution is a lot lower than Apple and Samsung phones, so images, text, and video look grainy in comparison.
+The resolution is a lot lower than it is on Apple and Samsung phones, so images, text, and video look grainy in comparison.
 LG's user interface for Android is also unattractive and buggy.

 The HTC One Max is the company's first phablet.
 It has a giant 5.9-inch screen and a fingerprint sensor that can unlock the phone and launch apps.